Explicit 27: Eye of the Tiger - Survivor

 23:13

-When they walked in the B&Q that just really, just really chuckled me of all the places
+When they walked in the B&Q, that just really juggled me.

 23:23

-Yeah, thanks Bass Toilets, it was very classy.
+Yeah, Sinks, baths, toilets, it was very classy.

 23:29

-And the worst part, yeah, I can't get over that windy bin bag set, it's just so trash.
+And then the worst part, yeah, I can't get over that windy bin bag set.

 23:35